 To develop an analytical basis for the selection of the long-term expected rate of return assumption, in June 2021, the PERS Board reviewed long-term assumptions developed by both Milliman's capital market assumptions team and the Oregon Investment Council's (OIC) investment advisors.
 Each asset assumption is based on a consistent set of underlying assumptions and includes adjustment for the inflation assumption.
 These assumptions are not based on historical returns, but instead are based on a forward-looking capital market economic model.
 The table on the following page shows a summary of the long-term expected rate of return by asset class.
-For more information on the Plan's portfolio, assumed asset allocation, and the long-term expected rate of return for each major asset class, calculated using both arithmetic and geometric means, see PERS' audited financial statements at: www.oregon.gov/pers/Pages/Financials/Actuarial-Financial-Information.aspx
+For more information on the Plan's portfolio, assumed asset allocation, and the long-term expected rate of return for each major asset class, calculated using both arithmetic and geometric means, see PERS' audited financial statements - available online.